arpit340code/.Net-Core/README.md

 git push origin master
 Pushes the files to the remote

-First get the code from repo or clone on local sysytem, then commit and push the code git init git status git add -a     							//. for all the files git commit -a -m"new repository" git remote add origin https://github.com/arpit340/.Net-Core.git git pull origin master git push origin master
+First get the code from repo or clone on local sysytem, then commit and push the code git init git status git add -a
+//. for all the files
+git commit -a -m"new repository" git remote add origin https://github.com/arpit340/.Net-Core.git git pull origin master git push origin master

->git push origin master	        //master is my branch name git config --global http.proxy http://arpit.jain:omomom%40123@192.168.55.118:8080 git push -u origin –all
+>git push origin master
+//master is my branch name
+git config --global http.proxy http://arpit.jain:omomom%40123@192.168.55.118:8080
+git push -u origin –all
 Asked for Username and Password

+Branch -
+List all the git branches
+git branch

+add Branch
+git branch branchname

+Checkout on particular branch or work on the particular branch git checkout branchname

+Push changes to branch
+git push origin banchname

+To create branch except master then checkout that branch then check with git branch command for the checkout branch & then use the

+Create new branch and checkout to that branch git checkout -b branchname

+Rename Branch
+git branch -m oldbranchname newbranchname

+Merge Branch from Master to Development or other branch etc Use the pull request from the github then merge the branch by specicifying the branch from where to merge and to which branch to merge or

+git merge branchname(from where the changes are to be merged or taken) E.g git merge master

 # .Net-Core